moorepants/learn-multibody-dynamics/holonomic-eom.rst

 .. warning::

-   Be careful about using :external:py:func:`~sympy.trigsimp` on larger problems, as it can really slow down the calculations.
+   Be careful about using :external:py:func:`~sympy.simplify.trigsimp.trigsimp` on larger problems, as it can really slow down the calculations.
 It is not necessary to use, but I do so here so that the resulting equations are human readable in this context.

 Note that these constraints are only a function of the :math:`N` coordinates, not their time derivatives.